Light From Darkness Studios

-Lapidari became Helium Lovesok brought out three albums.
-They played all over the South East of England enjoying unusual popularity in Dover of all places.
+Lapidari is now Helium Lovesok and are about to release their third self-financed album.
+They play all over the South East of England enjoying unusual popularity in Dover of all places.
 They have also appeared at several major festivals in the South and in Holland and Portugal.

 Phil outside the Studio front door (far left of this alley)

 In September of 1991 Blue Stone Mor recorded ten songs at Light From Darkness Studios and the results inspired everybody into a frenzy of activity.
 Led by Dave Cutmore and featuring the excellent songs and vocals of Simon Steadman Blue Stone Mor were a great success in the first Liaison gig in November 1991, which, was attended by none other than Jeff Beck.
 In January 1992, Liaison moved to The Yorkshire Grey pub were the gigs were put on free thanks to the good auspices of landlord Keith.

 Blue Stone Mor

 At about this time Simon Steadman approached Phil and asked him for support to put together his own band which would have a different approach and a different musical style.
 Simon started off with just a drummer, Chris Vane, who lent some energetic and funky rhythms to push Simon's songs.
 Within a week auditions were underway for other musicians and a major step forward to the new band was the addition of Ellie Hopkins on violin.With Simon's acoustic guitar a new happy acoustic sound was forming which was driving at the same time.

 The band were rehearsing three or four afternoons a week at Light From Darkness and the sound that echoed throughout the rest of the huge disused building got more appealing and tighter after every session.